-Overview-

 -The Good-

 The game has tons of variety.
 You can fly to a nigh-infinite number of planets, each with their own randomly-generated alien inhabitants.
 You'll find all kinds of settlements and structures built by the game's sentient races, and even planets with similar biomes and characteristics can look extremely different.
 For instance, when I landed on a grassy planet, I did not exactly expect a village of robots in the middle of a field of giant tentacles.
 Along with this, you can find all kinds of randomly-generated weapons off of enemies or in abandoned chests.
 Breaking and placing blocks feels quite a bit nicer than most games of this sort, because you can work with more than just 1 at a time.
-You can also place any block in the background, which makes things much simpler than having both foreground and background blocks.
+You can also place any block in the background, which makes things much simpler than having both foreground and background blocks.-The Bad-

 Later on, almost all craftable items cost pixels, the game's currency.
 It feels like you never have enough to make the items that you want, even when you have plenty of materials available.
 The easiest way to get pixels is to fight monsters, but it can take quite a long while later on to get what you need.
 Another problem is that because there are so many different types of stone and dirt, not to mention the many varied decorative objects, your inventory fills up at an alarming rate.
 Another small annoyance is that you can die very easily.
 When you die, you only lose a small percentage of your pixels, but it just makes collecting them a bigger pain.
 Finally, you always warp onto a planet's surface in the same location.
 This means that building your house on a planet ANYWHERE ELSE is a massive pain in the butt(Also, building a giant hole in the ground where you spawned will cause you to warp into a death pit whenever you return to the planet).